snapshot-labs/snapshot-strategies/src/strategies/sablier-v2/README.md

-# sablier-v2
+# Sablier V2 Strategies

+In Sablier V2, a stream creator locks up an amount of ERC-20 tokens in a contract that progressively allocates the funds to the designated recipient.
+The tokens are released by the second, and the recipient can withdraw them at any time.

-This set of strategies returns various amounts related to Sablier V2 streams for any given asset.
+The strategies in this folder read the various amounts that can be found in Sablier V2 streams.

-### Setup
+### Example Setup

 ```json
 {